toilville/twinning/README.md

 **AI-Augmented Self-Hosted Infrastructure Platform**

-*Built by workers, for workers - amplifying human expertise through data sovereignty*
+*A #ProleVibeSummer Project - Built by workers, for workers - amplifying human expertise through data sovereignty*

 ---

 ## What is Twinning?

-Self-hosted AI infrastructure for complete data ownership, privacy-focused analytics, and human-amplified insights.
-Supports Toilville's #ProleVibeSummer experiment and consulting credibility through real-world AI testing.
+A #ProleVibeSummer experiment in self-hosted AI infrastructure designed for complete data ownership, privacy-focused analytics, and human-amplified insights.
+Part of Toilville's week-long test of AI-only business operations - demonstrating that algorithms can toil while humans vibe.

 **Key Features:**
 - **Complete data sovereignty** - Self-hosted Nextcloud, databases, analytics